 Daniel Silva is frequently mentioned on lists of the top-ranked spy novelists.
 A few years ago I read his first novel, The Unlikely Spy, a tale of historical espionage set during World War II, and found it decent but unspectacular.
-I recall chalking up my disappointment mostly to the fact that the novel was so historically accurate that its plot failed to surprise, if you were familiar with the history at all — which I was.
+I recall chalking up my disappointment mostly to the fact that the novel was so historically accurate that its plot failed to surprise if you were at all familiar with the history.

 So I decided to give Silva a second try, moving on to his follow-up novel, The Mark of the Assassin (1998).
 Terrorists strike down a jetliner in New York, and in the aftermath, the suspected culprit is found murdered, adrift off the eastern seaboard.
 The attack is a national tragedy with immediate repercussions, both on government policy and a tight presidential election, but it also has personal resonance for CIA counterterrorist officer Michael Osbourne.
 A former field officer relegated to desk duty after his cover was blown, Osbourne recognizes the assassin’s killing style, and when other targets start dropping to “October’s” bullets, it’s Osbourne who starts to put the pieces together.
 Meanwhile, Osbourne’s wife Elizabeth finds herself in the thick of things as well, when her best friend, a reporter, winds up killed in what looks like a botched break-in.
 It’s all connected, of course, in an adventure that puts the couple onto a vast international conspiracy and eventually thrusts them into the assassin’s deadly path.